-A candidate shall read relevant materials either in Chinese or in other languages, and submit no less than ten literature reviews to the supervisor during the probation period, who will review and score one credit depending on the level of the paper.
+A candidate shall read relevant materials either in Chinese or in other languages, and submit no less than ten literature reviews to the supervisor during the probation period, who will review and score them one credit epending on their overall level.

-VII.
-Means of Assessment
+VII Means of Assessment

-The basic means of assessment for compulsory professional course consists of formal, written examinations(closed or open-book examination included), written papers +written examinations, written and oral examinations, written examination +integrated practice report; for disciplinary electives, the means of assessment is by written examinations, oral examinations, essays, written paper + integrated practical report or their equivalences, which are subjected to the syllabus made by the examiner.
-A candidate passing the above assessments and scoring 70 in compulsory professional courses, is eligible for gaining course credits; a candidate satisfying the examiners and scoring 60 in disciplinary electives, is eligible for gaining the course credits.
+The basic means of assessment for a compulsory professional course consists of formal, written examinations(closed or open-book examination included), written papers +written examinations, written and oral examinations, written examination +integrated practical report; for disciplinary electives, the means of assessment is by written examinations, oral examinations, essays, written paper + integrated practice report or their equivalences, which are subjected to the syllabus made by the examiner.
+A candidate passing the above assessments and scoring 70 in compulsory professional courses, is eligible for gaining course credits; a candidate satisfying the examiners and score 60 in disciplinary electives, is eligible for gaining the course credits.

-A candidate whose first degree is the major rather than law or the degree equivalent to LL.B, shall take four core professional courses of Jurisprudence, Criminal Law, Civil Law and International Law as compensation, that are subject to the approval by the Faculty Higher Degree Committee in the light of the availability of resources, to continue the study.
-For those candidates who score 60 for obtaining the credits and continue the master degree programme, the basic means of assessment is by formal, written and closed-book examinations.
+A candidate whose first degree is a major other than law or a degree equivalent to LL.B, shall take four core professional courses of Private International Law, Criminal Law, Chinese Legal History and Constitutional Law for compensation, that are subject to the approval by the Faculty Higher Degree Committee in the light of the availability of resources, to continue the study.
+For those candidates who shall score 60 for obtaining the credits and continue the master degree programme, the basic means of assessment is by formal, written and closed -book examinations.

-VIII.
-Completion of the Curriculum
+VIII Completion of the Curriculum

-To complete the curriculum, a candidate shall satisfy the examiners with at least 37 credits, in the manner specified as follows:
+To complete the curriculum, a candidate shall satisfy the examiners with at least 35 credits, in the manner specified as follows:

-(1)34 credits for courses(professional compulsory and disciplinary electives), 1 credit for professional practice workshop, 1 credit for academic attendance and 1 credit for literature review.
+(1)32 credits for courses(professional compulsory and disciplinary electives), 1 credit for a professional practice workshop, 1 credit for academic attendance and 1 credit for literature review.

-(2)to complete all prescribed written and other coursework in each programme, pass the probation, publish no less than one of his or her work in academic journals, submit a dissertation representing his or her own work and pass the oral defence of the dissertation in order to gain the permission for graduation.
+(2)to complete all prescribed written and other coursework in each programme, pass the probation, publish no less than one of his or her works in academic journals, submit a dissertation representing his or her own work and pass the oral defence of the dissertation in order to gain the permission for graduation.